3kh0/ext-remover/README.md

 Alternate method (unpatched)
 1. Visit chrome://settings/content/all
 2. Find google.com
-3. Click trashcan button
+3. Click the trashcan button
 4. Click delete
-5. Go to chrome://extensions and find securly (or whatever other ext)
+5. Go to chrome://extensions and find securly (or whatever other extension)
-6. Click the allow access to file urls switch
+6. Click the " Allow access to file URLs " switch
-Now you can go to the link and add account back if you want, but not necessary.
+Now you can go to the link and add the account back if you want, but not necessary.

 All of your extensions should stop working.
 Note that you must repeat this every time you restart or sign out.